Mountain Play Association

-The Mountain Play Association is a 501(c)3 organization responsible for the production of theatrical events at the Sidney B. Cushing Amphitheater on Mount Tamalpais in Marin County, California.
+The Mountain Play Association (MPA, or Mountain Play) is a 501(c)3 organization responsible for the production of theatrical events at the Sidney B. Cushing Amphitheater (formerly the Mount Tamalpais Mountain Theater) within Mount Tamalpais State Park on Mount Tamalpais in Marin County, California, United States.
 The stone amphitheater, named for the owner of the railroad company which constructed the Mount Tamalpais Scenic Railway, is at an elevation of 2,000 feet and has 4,000 seats.

 The organization was founded in 1913, and is a member of Theatre Bay Area and the North Bay Theatre Group.
 John C. Catlin became the first president of the Mountain Play Association.
 He financed the first play in the Cushing Memorial Amphitheatre in 1913.
 The Mountain Play presents one musical a year, in May and June.
-In 2014, they presented South Pacific, from May 18 through June 15.
-Past productions have included Hairspray, Fiddler on the Roof, and Hair.

 The mission statement of the Mountain Play Association reads, "The Mountain Play Association’s mission is to produce an annual, spectacular, outdoor theatrical experience that nurtures an appreciation of Mt.
 Tamalpais, involves and strengthens the community, and builds on decades of tradition."

+The theater group venue was listed on the National Register of Historic Places on February 2, 2015, for architecture and cultural history.

 History

+The organization was founded in 1913, and is a member of Theatre Bay Area and the North Bay Theatre Group.
+The venue was named for Sidney B. Cushing, the owner of the railroad company which constructed the Mount Tamalpais Scenic Railway.
+Prior to the 1930s and the construction of the open air amphitheatre, the audience sat on a bowl-shaped lawn.
+The venue is located just below the 2,571-foot East Peak.

 First performance

 One of the oldest non-profit theater companies in the area, the Mountain Play staged its first theatrical performances in the natural amphitheater on top of Mt.
 Tamalpais in Marin County in 1913.
+The first performance was financed by politician John C. Catlin, the first president of the Mountain Play Association.
+Congressman William Kent, who owned the land on the mountain where the amphitheater stood, was one of its vice presidents.
+Garnet Holme served as the theatre director, from 1913 until his death in 1929.

 The first Mountain Play produced was Abraham and Isaac.
-Members of the audience hiked the eight miles from Mill Valley or steamed up the mountain on the Mount Tamalpais and Muir Woods Railway, the "Crookedest Railroad in the World."
-The Mountain Play Association (MPA) was formed the following year.
-Congressman William Kent, who owned the land on the mountain where the amphitheater stood, was one of its vice presidents.
+Members of the audience hiked the eight miles from Mill Valley, or steamed up the mountain on the Mount Tamalpais and Muir Woods Railway, once billed as the "Crookedest Railroad in the World."